-- i.
-Applicable Waivers Pending CASB Policy Update and District's Board Adoption After Policy Review.
-District and School agree that waivers in place for the current 2018-19 school year attached at Attachment 7 shall be carried over and enforced during the period of time when District undertakes a comprehensive policy review with the assistance of the Colorado Association of School Boards (CASB), should such comprehensive policy review be incomplete as of the date Parties have entered into this agreement.
-Notice of all policy additions and policy revisions will be provided by District to School no later than fifteen (15) calendar days after completion of the Board's action on the comprehensive policy review with CASB.
-Thereafter, School agrees to submit a request for waivers of District policy within sixty (60) calendar days.
+- Applicable Waivers Pending District's Comprehensive Policy Review and Update.
+District and School agree that waivers currently in place, attached at Attachment 7, shall be carried over and enforced during the period of time when District undertakes a comprehensive policy review, should such comprehensive policy review be incomplete as of the date Parties have entered into this agreement.
+Notice of District board governance and district policy additions and policy revisions to be considered by School for waivers will be provided by District to School indicating that School will be provided with an opportunity to consider the waivers consistent with the process below.
+After receipt of notice from the District of those board governance and district policy additions and revisions to be considered by School for waivers, School agrees to submit a request for waivers of District policy within sixty (60) calendar days thereafter.
 Upon receipt of such request, the District shall have sixty (60) calendar days to review the request and, thereafter, shall present the matter before the District Board at its next regular meeting.
 The District Board shall, unless otherwise agreed by the Parties, have sixty (60) calendar days to consider the matter prior to rendering a decision at a regular meeting.
 Waivers of District policies may be granted only to the extent permitted by state law.
 Waiver of District policies shall not be unreasonably withheld.
-Any such requests for waivers must include a replacement plan articulating how the School plans to comply with the intent of the statute, rule, or policy for which waiver is required and to the extent School seeks and/or is waiving out of District policies, School shall submit with its request for waivers replacement policies.
+Any such requests for waivers must include a statement articulating how the School plans to comply with the intent of the statute, rule, or policy for which waiver is required.
 The list of waivers of District policy following completion of this process following the District's comprehensive Board review shall be attached to this agreement as Attachment 8. - ii.
 Additional Waivers.
 To the extent additional waivers are granted or waivers are otherwise amended, they shall be attached to this Contract at Attachment 8 which shall be amended to reflect the additional waiver and its effective date. - iii.
 Subsequent Waiver Requests.
 The School may request additional waivers.
 Upon receipt of such request, the District shall have thirty (30) calendar days to review the request and, thereafter, shall present the matter before the District Board at its next regular meeting.
 The District Board shall, unless otherwise agreed by the Parties, have thirty (30) calendar days to consider the matter prior to rendering a decision at a regular meeting.
 Waivers of District policies may be granted only to the extent permitted by state law.
 Waiver of District policies shall not be unreasonably withheld.
-Any such requests for waivers must include a replacement plan articulating how the School plans to comply with the intent of the statute, rule, or policy for which waiver is required.
+Any such requests for waivers must include a statement articulating how the School plans to comply with the intent of the statute, rule, or policy for which waiver is required.